intj-t/intj-t/README.md

-Former MSDN Student Ambassador, And Visual Studio Industry Partner Recived a MSFT Tendor offer in 2006 and pooled together 1.5% stake in Microsoft Still hold a 20% per Federal Source code policy or private equity in MSFT.
+Former MSDN Student Ambassador, And Visual Studio Industry Partner Recived a MSFT Tendor offer in 2006 and pooled together 1.5% stake in Microsoft Still hold a 20% per Federal source code policy or private equity in MSFT.
-Windows is 9% contact you Ivy League Proffessor or Dept of Education.
+Windows is 9% contact your Ivy League Proffessor or Dept of Education.
 I still have my MSDN Acedemic Alliance files.